wptrainingteam/creating-great-slides/README.md

 # Creating Great Slides [and Diversity Speaker Outreach]
-This is a workshop for people who are thinking about speaking at WordPress events, such as WordPress Meetups and WordCamps.

-<div id="content-20" class="postcontent">We are keeping track of how many WP groups run the workshops this year.
+We are keeping track of how many WP groups run the workshops this year.
 If you're planning on running it, please either [let us know here](https://make.wordpress.org/community/handbook/meetup-organizer/event-formats/diversity-speaker-training-workshop/) or message @jillbinder on Slack.

 ## Meetup Description

-_[If you are presenting this to a specific group, such as people who identify as women, optional sections to add are indicated in [square brackets].]_ This is a workshop for <specific group> <or: folks> who are thinking about speaking at WordPress events, such as WordPress Meetup and WordCamp.
+_[If you are presenting this to a specific group, such as people who identify as women, optional sections to add are indicated in [square brackets].]_

+This is a workshop for {specific group} {or: folks} who are thinking about speaking at WordPress events, such as WordPress Meetup and WordCamp.
 Learn how to make excellent slides for your next presentation and how to avoid the most common pitfalls when creating a slide deck – from lack of contrast, to text that's too small, to writing out every single thing you plan to say out loud.
-By the end of this session, you'll be inspired to jump in and get started on your next set of slides!   **_***You do NOT have to have any experience in public speaking.
-This workshop is for all levels of experience._** **This workshop is for you if:**
+By the end of this session, you'll be inspired to jump in and get started on your next set of slides!

+**_***You do NOT have to have any experience in public speaking.
+This workshop is for all levels of experience._**

+**This workshop is for you if:**

-*   [You identify as <specific group>]
+*   [You identify as {specific group}]
 *   You haven't created slides or want to get better at them

 **This workshop is NOT for you if:**

-*   [You identify as <not this specific group>]
+*   [You identify as {not this specific group}]
-*   [You don’t think it matters that there are very few <specific group> speakers at WordPress events]
+*   [You don’t think it matters that there are very few {specific group} speakers at WordPress events]

 **Agenda**